GluuFederation/docs-ce-prod/docs/source/authn-guide/basic.md

 It's possible to reset a user's password in a Remote Backend Server, but requires configuration of a [different Authentication module](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/basic.change_password/BasicPassowrdUpdateExternalAuthenticator.py).

+## Self-service account security

+To offer end-users a portal where they can manage their own account security preferences, including their password, check out our new app, [Gluu Casa](https://casa.gluu.org).